-Patients who require a medically-oriented evaluation that includes payment by insurance, Medicare, and Medicaid cases can be seen by Dr. Brown and other neuropsychologists through the Yale Neuropsychology Division within the Department of Neurology Neuropsychology > Departments > Yale Medicine.
+Patients who are interested in evaluations covered by insurance, Medicare, and Medicaid cases can be seen by Dr. Brown and other neuropsychologists through the Yale Neuropsychology Division within the Department of Neurology.
 Patients can be referred via EPIC, Fax 203-785-6901, or can call the scheduling line at 1-877-925-3637.

-His research interests also reflect his diverse experience and includes publications and presentations within the areas of sleep disorders, learning disorders, ADHD, epilepsy, memory disorders, and multiple sclerosis.
-At present, he is focused on improving ways to assess cognitive inefficiency, particularly among MS patients; and visual memory changes associated with epilepsy surgery.
+His research interests also reflect his diverse experience and includes publications and presentations within the areas of sleep disorders, learning disorders, AD/HD, epilepsy, memory disorders, and multiple sclerosis.
+At present, he is focused on improving ways to assess cognitive inefficiency, particularly among MS, oncology, and mild TBI patients; and visual memory changes associated with epilepsy surgery.